alfajorcito/ansible_guacamole_install/README.md

 # ansible_guacamole_install
 Ansible role installing Apache Guacamole on Ubuntu.
+(WARNING: THIS IS NOT WORKING PROPERLY YET = WORK IN PROGRESS)

 ### Tested on
 * Ubuntu 22.04